Ferdinand II of Naples: Battle of Seminara and reconquest of Naples

-De Córdoba arrived at the port of Messina on 24 May 1495, where he found Alfonso and Ferrandino very anxious; but when Ferrandino saw the Grand Captain he rejoiced, hoping to recover the kingdom.
-Gonzalo Fernández de Córdoba having comforted Alfonso and Ferrandino, left for Calabria, to discover that the latter had passed in Calabria with the army before him, bringing with him the fleet of Admiral Requesens, and had reoccupied Reggio.
-De Córdoba arrived in Calabria two days later.
-Ferrandino, rejoicing in this, ordered that the Companies pass in front, thus assaulting the French who had occupied the lands of Calabria.
+De Córdoba arrived at the port of Messina on 24 May 1495, where he met Alfonso and Ferrandino, and then left for Calabria, where he arrived two days later.
+Ferrandino had earlier passed through Calabria with his army, bringing with him the fleet of Admiral Requesens, and had reoccupied Reggio.
+Ferrandino, rejoicing in de Córdoba's arrival, ordered that the companies pass in front, thus assaulting the French who had occupied the lands of Calabria.

-Ferrandino led the Allied army out of the town of Seminara on 28 June and took a position along a stream.
-Initially the fighting turned in favor of the allies with the Spanish jinetes who prevented the Fording of the French-Swiss gendarmes by throwing their javelles and retreating, the same method used in Spain against the Moors.
-Ferrandino fought with great value, so that "it seemed that great Hector of Troy had resurrected", but the Calabrian militia, panicked, went back; although Ferrandino tried to block their escape, the retreating Calabrians were attacked by the gendarmes who had managed to cross the waterway triumphing.
+Ferrandino led the allied army out of the town of Seminara on 28 June and took a position along a stream.
+Initially the fighting turned in favor of the allies, with the Spanish jinetes preventing the fording of the stream by the French-Swiss gendarmes by throwing their javelles and retreating, the same method used in Spain against the Moors.
+Ferrandino reportedly fought with great vigor, so that "it seemed that great Hector of Troy had resurrected", but the Calabrian militia panicked and retreated; although Ferrandino tried to block their escape, the retreating Calabrians were attacked by the gendarmes who eventually managed to cross the waterway, triumphiant.